ihtisham1211/atm-app/README.md

-# Casetext ATM Demo
+# ATM Demo

-A small React app that simulates a functional ATM with a stubbed backend (localStorage).
+A small React app that simulates a functional ATM.

 ## Features

 - Enter PIN to sign in
 - View balance
 - Withdraw and deposit funds